Cielquan/python_test-cielquan/CONTRIBUTING.rst

 - `nox <https://nox.thea.codes/>`__:
     for running standardized tests or automated dev-tasks in an existing virtualenv
 - `tox <https://tox.readthedocs.io/>`__:
-    for the creation of isolated testing virtualenvs and running tests in them via ``nox``
+    for the creation of isolated test virtualenvs and running tests inside via ``nox``
 - `pre-commit <https://pre-commit.com/>`__:
     for automated linting and quality checking before commiting